 I am not staying in the heart of all of the festivities and will be inside a studio most of the time but I find that almost as fascinating as exploring each city.
 It’s a city unto itself and has been to so many Olympics I see people that I don’t often get to see on a regular basis.
 We catch up the first few days and then get down to business.
 So much happens in that studio as the Olympics progress.
 One never knows what is going to happen and what drama will unfold which makes it more interesting than just watching it on TV.

 So what does this have to do with Chakras?
 The Sanskrit meaning is “wheels of energy”.
 And there are a lot of wheels going on in this city right now.
 It’s a bit unsettling being in another country especially when you don’t speak the language.
 The press has put a not so pleasant light on the safety of Rio.
 The country is in a deep recession and the government is in shambles.
 Not exactly a positive energy to be surrounded by.
 But the people are what make up a city and the Brazilian people have been nothing but kind and helpful.

-I know that when I have to do something that is out of my comfort zone there is definitely a unsettling feeling in my stomach, my head aches and my over all well being suffers.
-My mind starts to wander about the worse case scenario instead of what may or will be a truly enjoyable and sometime life changing experience.
+I know that when I have to do something that is out of my comfort zone there is definitely an unsettling feeling in my stomach, my headaches and my overall well being suffer.
+My mind starts to wander about the worst-case scenario instead of what may or will be a truly enjoyable and sometimes life-changing experience.

 I took a Chakra test just for the heck of it and the bulk of my Chakras were closed.
 I have been feeling a bit lonely and disconnected.
 I haven’t felt as strong as usual and being in a strange land has magnified that feeling.